-Regular Annual elections are for regional/local representatives (Executive Board Member; Union Rep), as well as campus-wide Union Officers (President, Vice President, Treasurer, Recording Secretary).
+Regular Annual Elections are for regional/local representative seats (Executive Board Member; Union Rep), as well as campus-wide Union Officer seats (President, Vice President, Treasurer, Recording Secretary).
 These elections typically take place in December.

-Special Elections include Contract Ratification voting; the occasional election of representatives to HUCTW’s Contract Negotiating teams; and other elections or votes for which the need may arise.
+Special Elections include Contract Ratification voting; the election of representatives to HUCTW’s Contract Negotiating Team as needed; and other elections or votes for which the need may arise.

 Important Note on Voter Outreach versus Campaigning

 HUCTW uses both quantitative data (past voter turnout) and qualitative data (organizing, member input) to maximize turnout for all elections.
 However, it is important to note that in contested candidate elections (i.e., non-ratification voting) any targeted elections outreach could potentially benefit one candidate over another.
 For this reason, the Elections Committee is forbidden from any and all targeted outreach during an active regular (contested candidate) election.
 That is the province of candidates and their campaigns.

 For further information regarding elections, please contact firstname.lastname@example.org.